 - The Milk and Hot Lunch Fund (special revenue fund) is used to record all transactions of food sales to pupils at all school district buildings.
 The Milk and Hot Lunch Fund is funded primarily by federal grants awarded to the School District to reimburse the cost of providing meals to students.
-Any operating deficit generated by these activities is the responsibility of the General Fund. - The debt service fund is used to record tax and interest revenue and transfers in from the General Fund and the payment of interest, principal, and other expenditures on bonded debt. - The Sinking Fund (capital projects fund) is used to record revenue and the disbursement of monies specifically designated for major remodeling and repairs.
+Any operating deficit generated by these activities is the responsibility of the General Fund. - The Student Activities Fund is used to record transactions of student groups for school and schoolrelated purposes.
+Any operating deficit generated by these activities is the responsibility of the General Fund. - The debt service fund is used to record tax and interest revenue and transfers in from the General Fund and the payment of interest, principal, and other expenditures on bonded debt. - The Sinking Fund (capital projects fund) is used to record revenue and the disbursement of moneys specifically designated for major remodeling and repairs.
 The fund operates until the purpose for which it was created is accomplished.